 Writing Diary – Point of View

-I plan to write occasional posts on my writing process, as I draft book 2 in the Lake and Carver series.
-I hope you enjoy them.
+Extract from my writing diary as I wrote book 2 in the Lake and Carver series:

 Today, I decided to change the point of view of the killer.
 I’ve already written a number of scenes from his perspective, all in the third person (he thinks, etc), but it just wasn’t working.
 The pace was wrong; his thought processes seemed too portentous, and I simply wasn’t convinced (or disturbed) by him and the plans he was laying out.
 Which is odd, because, as far as I recall, I’ve always written killers’ scenes in the third person, and never had that problem.
 I was on the point of scrapping every scene, when I thought, Well, why not – give change of POV a try.
 If it doesn’t work, all you’ve you’ll lose is a day or so of writing.
 But it did work!